mrhouzlane/Iruka/README.md

-# Shoko
+# Iruka

- 🏛 ------------Shoko is a private orderbook exchange using Partisian Blockchain MPC------------ 🏛
+ 🏛 ------------Iruka is a private orderbook exchange using Partisian Blockchain MPC------------ 🏛

 ## Getting Started